 Usually, the goal of a basketball game is to outscore your opponent.
 There are certain cases, however, where a second goal is also at play: buying time for your best players to get a much-needed rest on the bench during a playoff game.

-Star players tend to play many more minutes per game during the playoffs.
+Star players tend to play many more minutes per game during the playoffs than they do in the regular season.
 The games are more important, there are no games played on back-to-back nights, and there are fewer flights between games.
 In this year’s playoffs, the leaders in minutes per game, Paul George, Damian Lillard, and Nikola Jokic, have been playing 40 minutes per game.
 (Lillard and Jokic played 58 and 56 minutes in a quadruple overtime game).
-Lebron James’ career playoff minutes per game is 42, meanwhile.
+Lebron James’ career playoff minutes per game is 42.
 In Lebron’s 21 career playoff elimination games, he averages 45 minutes per game.

 It would be ideal if, during those few minutes of game-time when these superstars are resting, their backup players would enter the game and consistently outscore their opponents.
 But that is not the only way a bench lineup might be effective.
 They could, perhaps, also be effective by simply slowing down the pace of the game, shooting late in the shot clock, grabbing offensive rebounds to reset the shot clock, or drawing fouls that stop the clock altogether.